Far behind Merkel, German left leader plots party revival

 Since the coalition government took power seven months ago, the SPD has dominated the domestic policy agenda, with Gabriel as vice chancellor and minister for economic and energy issues.

-He has overseen a reform of Germany's complex renewable energy law, a task that eluded Merkel's previous centre-right government.
+He has overseen a reform of Germany's complex renewable energy law, a task that eluded Merkel's previous center-right government.
 His party has also delivered on policy promises on a minimum wage and pensions.

 For the first time in over a decade, SPD officials say, infighting over the party's direction and who should lead it has subsided.
 In November, Gabriel will become the longest serving SPD leader since party great Willy Brandt - though at five years so far it is a far cry from Brandt's 23-year reign.